Thursday, 19 December 2024

 TikTok is one of the most downloaded application today and has managed to even outrun the other longstanding social applications such as Instagram, Facebook and even WhatsApp.
 With over 1 billion active users, 86% of its revenue is generated purely from advertising and with the implementation of the recent TikTok For Business model, revenue is […]

 TikTok is one of the most downloaded application today and has managed to even outrun the other longstanding social applications such as Instagram, Facebook and even WhatsApp.
-With over 1 billion active users, 86% of its revenue is generated purely from advertising and with the implementation of the recent TikTok For Business model, revenue is bound to rocket.
+With over 1 billion active users, 86% of its revenue is generated purely from and with the implementation of the recent TikTok For Business model, revenue is bound to rocket.
 However, several countries bear concerns towards TikTok’s privacy issue from its affiliation with Beijing.
 As a result, various countries such as the U.S., Australia, Japan, and more are contemplating on the idea of a TikTok ban that could be inconvenient and possibly detrimental to TikTok’s users.

 Here are some of the possible domino-effect outcomes that might follow a ban on TikTok